diego1q2w/antaeus/README.md

 ### Conclusion

-Regardless of the decision, this is a project I enjoyed to do.
+Thanks for the challenge :), this is a project I enjoyed to do.
 In spite of my lack of knowledge in Kotlin I enjoyed to get through the small challenges, I found in the way.
 I got a lot of hands-on experience with this language as well.
 The things I like the most is the functional approach that comes with it.
 Also, the mocking library is so straight forward and intuitive, I'd wish there was a mocking library like this In Go :p.
 I still need some time to go into the details of this language, but so far, so good.

 I spend Tuesday and Wednesday in the afternoons learning Kotlin.
 I start working on the challenge on Thursday in the afternoon, and I continued on Friday afternoon for a couple of hours.
 However, I didn't progress much I spent most of the time fighting with Gradle: s, you know I was Friday 13th.
 Saturday was the day I spent most of the time, and thus when I get most of the things done; on Sunday, I work intermittently during the day to wrap up everything up but mostly in the afternoon.